stratosphereips/feel_project/README.md

 # FEEL project
-Code repository for the FEEL project
+Code repository for the FEEL project and Pavel Janata's thesis on Decentralized Federated Learning for Network Security

 # Goal
 Detect malicious SSL/TLS traffic using federated learning.